Tool development using the Tool Maker

 )

-Please refer to the example in the generated tool.py
+Please refer to the example in the generated tool.py sample to see this example implemented.

 Local testing of your tool is a crucial step in the tool development